haghish/autoEnsemble/README.md

 h2o.auc(top$model)                           # ensemble model with 'top' strategy h2o.auc(search$model)                        # ensemble model with 'search' strategy

-# > both 'top' and 'search' strategies had identical results, but out perform the grid search and AutoML search.
+# > both 'top' and 'search' strategies had identical results, but outperform the grid search and AutoML search.
 Yet, this was a small dataset, and a quick test...
 ```